 - We are unable to receive applications delivered by hand because the office is closed to the public.

 - We are unable to provide face-to-face meetings due to social distancing, however, we are providing a virtual meeting service.

 - Customers are unable to view planning application files and other information in the office, which is closed.
-Applications, including plans and supporting information, are available to view online on the NI Planning Portal website (link opens in new window).
+Applications, including plans and supporting information, are available to view online on the Public Access Portal website (link opens in new window).
 If you are unable to access the Planning Portal please contact us by email at firstname.lastname@example.org or by calling 02890 500 510 and we will assist you.

 How to contact us

 Please send all correspondence by email to email@example.com, as this will make sure it is processed as quickly as possible.
 You should use this email address for sending new applications, requests for general planning advice or updates on the status of a current planning application.
 Please include brief details of your enquiry, including your name, address and a contact telephone number and where relevant, the planning application reference number.

 If you don't have access to email, please call 028 9050 0510 to speak to someone who will log your details and arrange for an officer to contact you.